Vermintide-Mod-Framework/Vermintide-Mod-Builder/README.md

 When creating a mod, a template folder will be copied to act as a boilerplate for your mod.
 You can customize this template or create your own.

 * The template folder is determined by `template_dir` in .vmbrc.
 This path can be relative or absolute.
+If not absolute, it will be relative to the directory of the executable.
 * Certain strings will be replaced with their corresponding values when creating a new mod.
 These are `%%name`, `%%title` and `%%description` for content of files and `%%name` for names of files and folders.
 * Files which should be excluded from such alteration can be specified in `template_core_files`.
 They will simply be copied over.

 Every template must have `item_preview.jpg` in it as that is used for the mod preview picture.
 If you want to change the name or the format of this file, specify it in .vmbrc -> `template_preview_image`.

+### Relative paths clarification

+To provide convenience both to people who want to use vmb out of the box and people who want to configure it/add it to PATH/use multiple configs, relative paths to mods directory, temp directory, template directory and config file are treated differently:

+* `mods_dir` and `temp_dir` are relative to the current working directory.
+* `template_dir` is relative to the directory with vmb.exe.
+* `.vmbrc` folder is relative to the current working directory but defaults to the vmb.exe folder when not overwritten by the `--rc` argument.

+You can use `--cwd` flag to force all non-absolute paths to be relative to the current working directory.

 ### Compiling VMB executable